TempeHS/2025CT_GameDesign_Vladimir-G/README.md

 ### Collectibles

 The collectibles were implemented as another feature to bring more life into the game.
-The edition of collectibles forces the player to engage with the entire level significantly changing the gameplay.
+The edition of collectibles forces the player to engage with the entire level, significantly changing the gameplay.

 Collectibles in the form of gems are scattered around the map.
-Once the player has collected all the gems a key will appear.
+Once the player has collected all the gems, a key will appear.
 This then allows the player to unlock the door and finish the level.

 |Gems|Key|Door|
 | ------- | ------- | -------- |